iSilverfyre/iSilverfyre/ruby/learn-ruby/introduction-to-ruby/README.md

 ## 11 - Multi-Line Comments (ex09.rb)
 Adding =begin and =end at the start and end of a comment block allows you to type multiple lines of comments without needing to add # at the start of each line

+## 12 - Naming Conventions (ex10.rb)
+Proper naming conventions for ruby, symbols like '$' or '@' should be avoided.

+## 13 - Variables & Data Types (ex11.rb)
+Review of declaring variables and their values.  '"''s are needed around strings but not integers.

+## 14 - Math (ex12.rb)
+Review of math equations

+## 15 - Strings and String Methods (ex13.rb)
+Review of strings and the methods in which they can be motified.

+## 16 - Comments (ex14.rb)
+Review of single line and multi line comments